dominictarr/event-stream/readme.markdown

 ## gate (isShut=true)

 If the gate is `shut`, buffer the stream.
+All calls to write will return false (pause upstream),
+and end will not be sent downstream.

 If the gate is open, let the stream through.

-`end` will not be sent downstream if the gate is shut.

 Named `shut` instead of close, because close is already kinda meaningful with streams.